carlosgprado/BrundleFuzz/README.md

 # BrundleFuzz

-See the WIKI section for details
+See the [WIKI](https://github.com/carlosgprado/BrundleFuzz/wiki) section for details.